Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Backcountry Cross-Country Skis are Comparatively Thin

-Tied to its width is the fact that backcountry xc skis are thinner than classic track and skate skis.
+Tied to its width is the fact that backcountry xc skis are thinner (depth-wise) than classic track and skate skis.
 Compare their profiles and you’ll see that backcountry skis are nearly half as thick as groomer skis.
 This leads to a softer camber, but because the ski is so wide it can still bear your weight adequately.

 One reason I wanted to mention this is that if you choose to mount your own bindings onto your backcountry xc skis, you need to use a shorter collared bit to drill the holes.
 This is in contrast to the longer drill bit required for mounting bindings onto classic track skis and skate skis.

 So, for mounting bindings to an off-track or backcountry xc ski, you’ll want to use a 3.6x9mm collared drill bit.
-On the other hand, use a 3.6×14.5mm collared drill bit for mounting bindings to groomer skis.
+On the other hand, use a 3.6×14.5mm collared drill bit for mounting bindings to groomer-oriented skis.
 All of that said, double and triple check that this is accurate for your specific set of bindings and skis before you actually start drilling!

 Note about Wide Skis on Hard-Packed Snow